 - Utilize remote engagement whenever possible to reduce large gatherings, limit the traffic of visitors to and from campus and common spaces, and allow attendees with potential health risks to participate virtually.

 The University of Nebraska-Lincoln follows Directed Health Measures (DHMs) as defined by the Lincoln-Lancaster County Health Department.
-If any guidance is in conflict, use the most stringent health measure.
+If a county or city ordinance conflicts with university policy, the more restrictive policy should apply.

 - A completed Risk Assessment - available online.